Best cheap smartwatch for Android 2024

 Reasons to avoid

-Samsung makes our favorite Android watches, but the Galaxy Watch 7 and Watch 6 are too expensive for this list, and our old favorites like the Galaxy Watch 5 and Watch 4 are mostly out of stock or sold by shady resellers.
-Plus, they'll lose software support from Samsung fairly soon.
-However, Samsung just launched the Galaxy Watch FE, a slightly redesigned Galaxy Watch 4 due to receive years of software support.
+Samsung makes some of our favorite Android watches, but the Galaxy Watch 7 and even the Galaxy Watch 6 are too expensive for this list, and our old favorites like the Galaxy Watch 5 and Watch 4 are either out of stock or sold by shady resellers.
+Plus, they'll lose software support fairly soon.
+However, the company recently introduced the Galaxy Watch FE, a slightly redesigned Galaxy Watch 4 all set to receive years of software support.

-Like the Galaxy Watch 4, the Galaxy Watch FE offers heart rate with passive AFib data, blood oxygen, ECG readings, and body composition scans for body fat percentage.
-It has IP68 dust and water resistance, plus military-grade protection against shock.
+Just like the Galaxy Watch 4, the Galaxy Watch FE sports a heart rate monitor with passive AFib data, blood oxygen, ECG readings, and body composition scans for the body fat percentage.
+It has an IP68 rating for dust and water resistance as well, plus military-grade protection against shocks.
 Tap-to-pay and support for both Google Assistant and Bixby means you can make payments right from your wrist.

 What's different about it?
 Samsung added fun stitching to the default watch bands for a signature look and a Sapphire Crystal layer to the 1.2-inch display.
 And this new release resets the clock on software support.
-So even though it has an older Exynos chip than the latest Galaxy Watch, it should still get Wear OS updates for years.
-Still, this is essentially a watch with tech from 2021 and 2022, repurposed for 2024.
+So, even though it has an older Exynos chipset than the latest Galaxy Watch, it should still get Wear OS updates for years.
+Still, this is essentially a wearable with tech from 2021 and 2022, repurposed for the present.
 That's what you have to accept for the discount!

-Honorable mentions: With the Galaxy Watch 7 officially here, you may find discounted Galaxy Watch 6 models available for not much higher than the Watch FE.
-Our Samsung Galaxy Watch FE vs. Galaxy Watch 6 guide runs through the differences.
-Otherwise, Samsung watches are in a class of their own.
+Honorable mentions: With the Galaxy Watch 7 officially here, you may be able to find discounted Galaxy Watch 6 models available for not much higher than the Watch FE.
+Our Samsung Galaxy Watch FE vs. Galaxy Watch 6 guide details all their differences.
+Otherwise, Samsung watches remain in a class of their own.

 Attribute | Quick look | Score |